UTT-Connole/class-api-IT4200-2024-fall/README.md

 | `feat(pencil): add 'graphiteWidth' option`                                                                                                                                                       | Minor Release |
 | `perf(pencil): remove graphiteWidth option`<br><br>`BREAKING CHANGE: The graphiteWidth option has been removed.`<br>`The default graphite width of 10mm is always used for performance reasons.` | Major Release |

+If no commit message contains any information, then **default_bump** (currently set to minor) will be used.
+For major changes, using the exact given format including the line spacing is required.
+All others do not require any extra lines.

 ### Other commit options

 * **feat**: A new feature